PCMDI/input4MIPs_CVs/docs/usage-data-user/downloading.md

 The key thing is to make sure that you are getting the source ID you are interested in.
 (The below example uses the shell commands.
-Obviously you can drive the shell in your programming language of choice, which might be a more convenient option.)
+Obviously you can drive the shell in your programming language of choice, which might be a more convenient option, particularly if you require specific combinations of grids and variables.)

 ```sh
 CMIP7_VERSION_PROJECT="input4MIPs"